ShiningVenus/CozyCritters/replit.md

 # Overview

-Cozy Critter is a mood tracking application with an animal-themed interface that allows users to track their emotional wellbeing through cute animal emoji check-ins.
+Cozy Critter is a neurodivergent-friendly mood tracking application with an animal-themed interface that allows users to track their emotional wellbeing through cute animal emoji check-ins.
 Users can add optional personal notes to each mood entry for more detailed tracking.
-The app provides encouraging messages and maintains a personal mood history called "My Garden" where users can view their past mood entries and notes.
-All mood data is stored locally in the browser's localStorage, ensuring privacy as no data leaves the user's device.
+The app provides encouraging messages specifically tailored for neurodivergent experiences, including affirmations about masking, stimming, sensory needs, and executive function challenges.
+It maintains a personal mood history called "My Garden" where users can view their past mood entries and notes.
+All mood data is stored locally in the browser's localStorage, ensuring complete privacy as no data leaves the user's device.
+The app includes comprehensive accessibility features, keyboard navigation, screen reader support, and respects user motion and contrast preferences.

 # User Preferences